‘Southern Charm’ Recap, Does Thomas Ravenel Finally Admit Kathryn Dennis Passed Drug Test In Preview?

 The Latest On Kathryn Dennis And ‘Southern Charm‘ [Exclusive]

-But the preview for episode 4 of Southern Charm season 4 is perhaps the most telling moments of the season so far, as Thomas Ravenel admits that Kathryn has passed the drug test he mentioned in episode one, where he claimed that Dennis wouldn’t take a test, because she knew she would fail.
-He also says that it means that Kathryn would have the kids every other weekend with supervision, and we now know that the supervision was Kathryn’s mother.
+But the preview for Episode 4 of Southern Charm Season 4 is perhaps the most telling moments of the season so far, as Thomas Ravenel admits that Kathryn has passed the drug test he mentioned in Episode 1, where he claimed that Dennis wouldn’t take a test, because she knew she would fail.
+He also says that it means that Kathryn would have the kids every other weekend with supervision, and we now know that the supervision was with Kathryn’s mother.

 This agreement was in place from that time on, and Kathryn is optimistic that next week, when the mediation starts with Thomas Ravenel, that she can finally get back to a time when she can see her kids whenever she wants.
 Since Kathryn regained her visitation of the children, there has not been a point since that she lost it, and she is tested regularly, despite the rumors to the contrary.